 And although it may look effortless, it’s not: “They think about [their appearance] a lot, even though it can look quite accidental,” says Mallett .

 Want to rock a French-style ‘do?
 Read on for 5 ways to style your locks as the Parisians do.

 “I’ll encounter women that haven’t washed it for 10 days,” says Mallett.
 “At first, I was like ‘Hmm, gross.’
 Then I suddenly started to realize that they never had dry scalp.”
 Might we suggest one of these high ponytails for your second-day (or third- or 10th-day) hair?

 According to Mallett, French women get their hair cut about once every three months.
 “That’s plenty,” he tells The Cut.

 3. When it comes to your cut and color, less is more

-Mallett says you’ll never see a French women with excessive highlights.
+Mallett says you’ll never see a French woman with excessive highlights.
 “Everything is an understated, sexy, undone look.
 It’s never like they tried too hard.
 When it comes to hair styling, the perfect recipe is self-control and not overdoing it.
 It’s natural but better.
-The cut is simple,” he tells The Cut.
+The cut is simple,” he says.
 As far as coloring, “We spend hours coloring it to not look like color.”
-Mallet advises trying a patina—a transparent color wash that makes the color become more subtle and subdued—over your hair color, and opting for balayage highlights that are painted on the hair instead of foils.
+Mallet advises trying a patina—a transparent color wash that makes the hue become more subtle and subdued—over your hair color, and opting for balayage highlights that are painted on the hair instead of foils.